 Assess the concepts of modules and packages

 These types of questions assess the candidates based on the concept of reducing the size of code by using modules and packages.
-This skill allows the candidates to reduce the time complexity of code.
+This skill allows the candidates to reduce the time complexity of code and their knowledge of time and space complexity to apply in a practical application.

 Testing the knowledge of Python frameworks